newxzh/crosspl/README.md

 ---

+## 🧠 Motivation

+LLMs have demonstrated impressive performance in general code generation, but their ability to **accurately generate IPC-based cross-language code remains largely underexplored**.
+CrossPL fills this gap by offering a large-scale, systematically constructed benchmark.

+---

 ## 🔍 Why CrossPL?

 Modern software systems often consist of components written in multiple languages (e.g., Python + C++).
 However, existing benchmarks only assess single-language code generation. **CrossPL addresses this gap** by: